 For multiple dogs, there are four areas that you need to factor in when building dog kennels:

 1. An indoor space (like a dog house) so each dog can choose to be out of the weather, or find rest away from other dogs, if need be.

 2. An individual outdoor area, or dog run, where each dog can get fresh air, go to the bathroom, and socialize with other dogs around them.

 3. Additional rooms for offices and waiting clients, and areas to store supplies, sequester nursing bitches or dogs under quarantine, or for dogs recuperating from illness or surgery.

-Important factors to keep in mind regarding where to build a dog kennel on your property, as the guy in the video below will attest to, include:
+Important factors to keep in mind regarding where to build a dog kennel on your property (as the guy in the video below will attest to) include the following list:

 Of course, you'll likely have to compromise in some areas.
 Investigate the above questions and the following ideas carefully.